ropensci/treebase/inst/doc/treebase/treebase.md

 interactive access between the repositories that store this data and the software tools commonly used to analyze them.

-Our focus is primarily on such applications which use, rather than generate, phylogenetic data, and thus stand to benefit the most from programmatic and interactive access to TreeBASE.
+In this paper we  focus on applications which use rather than generate phylogenetic data.
+Such approaches stand to benefit substantially from this programmatic and interactive access to TreeBASE.
 While the task of inferring phylogenies from sequence data remains dominated by dedicated compiled software such as MrBayes [@huelsenbeck2001b], BEAST [@drummond2007], RAXML [@stamatakis2006], the ever-growing